 - [optional] Type “pageview” into the filter bar at the top.
 This isn’t necessary, but it makes the output easier to read

-- Check for multiple versions of the “send pageview” call to Google Analytics, with and without the “gtm” preface.
+- Check for multiple versions of the “send pageview” call to Google Analytics, as shown in the screenshot.

-WordPress enables you to install Google Analytics tracking in many ways.
-The method from #1 can be a starting point to verify if you have multiple instances of the tracking code, but it won’t necessarily identify where this code is being fired from.
-To check this you will need to review each place where GA code can be inserted using WordPress:
+The method from #1 will verify if you have multiple instances of the tracking code, but it won’t necessarily identify where this code is being fired from.
+To check this you will need to review each place where GA code can be inserted.

 - Open Developer Tools in Chrome (Press F12 on Windows or Cmd + Opt + I on Mac)

 - In the search box that appears, type in your UA tracking ID.

 - In the bottom panel, a list of code snippets containing this tracking ID will appear.
 You can review each one to see the name of the file containing the snippet, and click each entry to be taken to the location in your code.

 If you’re using a platform like WordPress or Magento, there are a few common places where GA code can be inserted.
 You will need to review each of these:

 a) Google Analytics plugins.
 In WordPress, navigate to Plugins > Installed Plugins and see if there are any Google Analytics plugins in the list.